s9y/website_assets/README.md

 You'll need [node.js](http://nodejs.org) and [Grunt](http://gruntjs.com).
 Clone the repository, do `npm i` in the project directory and run `grunt` to start the build script.

-This will create new builds of the CSS and JS assets for the various s9y sites (currently, just for the web site and blog theme; later, also for the forum theme and spartacus).
+This will create new builds of the CSS and JS assets for various s9y sites (currently for web site, blog theme and spartacus, but *not* for the forum theme).

 ## What to do with the build